Part I: Foundations

 The Ladder Traced in Discrete Substrate

-We can now trace each step of the ladder with precise definitions:
+Each step of the ladder admits precise definition:

 1. Uniform substrate: Just the grid with local rules.
 No structure yet.